 This year I blogged about it so I could never forget this special recipe and here we are today.
 You just combine all the dry ingredients above and then add the egg and honey last.

-Or use this silicone baking mat which rocks so it doesn’t stick to the pan because it will if not.
+You will need a baking sheet of course.
+Parchment paper is important while cooling completely so they don’t stick.
+Or use a silicone baking mat which rocks so it doesn’t stick to the pan because it will if not.

 German Gingerbread Cookies